 The Program on Negotiation (PON) offers a number of programs and courses taught by leading Harvard faculty and experts in the fields of negotiation, mediation, and conflict management.
 The programs range from one-day seminars to semester-length courses and are attended by participants from around the world.

 - Harvard Negotiation Institute Frequently Asked Questions

-- Advanced Negotiation Master Class Frequently Asked Questions
+- Harvard Negotiation Master Class Frequently Asked Questions

 Negotiation and Leadership – Our flagship, three-day executive education program equips professionals to become more successful negotiators and leaders.
 The program is designed to help you broaden your understanding of negotiation concepts, leverage your strengths to obtain better results at the bargaining table, and put your learning into practice by engaging in dynamic, interactive exercises.
 Augmenting this program are in-depth, one-day sessions that address tough negotiation problems.

 The Harvard Negotiation Institute (HNI) – Ranging in length from two to five days, each program focuses on a critical aspect of negotiation — from structuring high-stakes deals and mediating complex disputes to resolving intractable problems and strengthening difficult relationships.